-Smell and eat traditional Newari food cooked on wood ovens while you are strolling through the small little alleys around the “durbar squares” in one of the ancient king cities of the Kathmandu Valley; Bhaktapur, Patan or Kathmandu.
+Savor traditional Newari food cooked on wood ovens while you stroll through the charming little alleys around the Durbar Squares of the three cities of the Kathmandu Valley; Bhaktapur, Patan or Kathmandu.

 Buy handicrafs from artisans who still work according to old traditions that go back centuries.
 Admire the fine architecture and exquisite woodcarvings of Newar craftsmen whose artistic brilliance are showcased around the three cities in the form of temples and monuments built centuries ago.

 Watch how the people of the valley still use their temples to practice rituals that have been passed down from generation to generation.
 Enjoy the colorful festivals of the valley that involve Gods and Goddesses including the Living Goddess Kumari on several occasions.
 Follow the chariot processions that negotiate the narrow streets of old Kathmandu.

 Visit the 7 monuments designated as UNESCO World Heritage Sites around Kathmandu in 48 hours.

 There is a popular folk tale that talks about the establishment of Kathmandu Valley.
 Long ago, during the Pleistocene era, Kathmandu Valley was a vast lake – a beautiful exhibition of aquatic flora and fauna.
 Around the same era, when Manjushree, a holy Buddhist Saint from Tibet, saw a beautiful lotus flower floating in the center of the lake, boundless admiration started to grow inside his heart, which evoked his devotion to hold and worship the flower.